branchialspace/BOFS-1/README.md

-Functions for the design and analysis of homonuclear bismuth centered metal organic frameworks.
+Functions for the design and analysis of homonuclear bismuth cluster centered metal organic frameworks.